hashplex/Lightning/README.md

 This project uses Python 3.
 Set up a virtualenv and install from `requirements.txt`.
 Tests can be run as `python -m unittest`.
-To set up a regtest network, run `python create_regnet.py`.
+To set up a regtest network, run `python create_regnet.py` OR Run `python -i demo.py` to setup a regtest network and get proxies to all three nodes (Read demo.py for usage)
-Read `test.py` for examples of usage

 Design
 ------